Skip Navigation

 • Photoacoustic Microscopy - nanotechnology as an enabler for early cancer detection

 Nano Research Facility (NRF) cultivates an open and shared research environment that brings researchers across disciplines together, particularly in the emerging area of nanomaterials with applications in the energy, environment, and biomedical fields.
 NRF will leverage the NNIN – the catalyst for change – to establish core labs with commitment to open and equal access to both internal and external users.
 NRF core labs include a micro- and nano-fabrication lab (clean room class 100/1000), surface characterization lab, particle technology lab, and bio-imaging lab.
-Technical staff will provide training on use of equipments that are available commercially and users become self-sufficient in use of these routine equipment and process.
+Technical staff will provide training on use of equipment that is available commercially and users become self-sufficient in use of these routine equipment and process.
 To create technical competency for the NNIN community, we will collaborate with research labs to develop unique tools that are only available from Washington University in St. Louis.
 Our commitment is to provide unique technical capabilities in areas of:

 • Knowledge-based synthesis of nanostructured materials